Alishan Itinerary: How to Simplify This Part of Your Trip

 Boarding the Alishan bus at Chiayi station

-Coming from Chiayi, there are even earlier buses, so you can have more time at Alishan.
+Coming from Chiayi, there are some very early buses, so you can have even more time at Alishan.
 For example, the first bus of the day from Chiayi station (6:05 AM) will get you to Alishan as early as 8:08 AM.

 If you go that early, you could easily fit a stop at Xiding (Eryanping trail), Shizhuo, or Fenqihu into your Alishan day trip, either on the way there or the way back.

-I’ve included all those stops in the above timetable, so you can figure out your bus times.
-I’ll also cover how to do this in more detail below.
+I’ve included all those stops in the above bus timetable, so you can figure out your bus times.
+I’ll also cover how to map it all out in more detail below.

 Arriving At Alishan

-The below schedule can easily be done in 3-4 hours (from arrival in Alishan to departure).
+The below schedule can easily be done in 3-4 hours (from arrival at Alishan to departure).

-Coming by bus, you will arrive at Alishan Bus Station (here), just outside the Alishan National Forest Recreation Area park gate.
+Coming by bus, you will arrive at Alishan Bus Station (here, see photo above), just outside the Alishan National Forest Recreation Area park entrance gate.

-If you need it, you can also find luggage lockers at the back of the 7-Eleven near the restrooms.
+If you need it, you can also find luggage lockers inside the bus station and more at Alishan train station inside the park.

-Next, you’ll need to walk up the road for a few minutes to the Alishan Park Entrance Gate (here), where you will pay the park entrance fee.
+Next, you’ll need to walk up the road for a few minutes to the Alishan Park Entrance Gate (here, photo above), where you will pay the park entrance fee.

 Make sure to show your bus ticket or voucher (the driver should give this to you if you swiped EasyCard).
 This will give you a 50% discount on the park entrance fee (TWD 150 instead of 300).